shotgunsoftware/python-api/README.md

 ## Updating HTTPLib2

 1. Download the latest version of HTTPLib2 at https://pypi.org/project/httplib2.
-2. Extract the python2/httplib2 into shotgun_api3/lib/http2lib without the test folder.
+2. Extract the python2/httplib2 into shotgun_api3/lib/http2lib/python2 without the test folder.
+2. Extract the python3/httplib2 into shotgun_api3/lib/http2lib/python3 without the test folder.
 3. Scan the files for any references to importing httplib2 and make sure they import "from ." instead of "from httplib2" because the library isn't in the Python path.

+## Maintaining Python 2 and 3 compatibility

+python-api should remain compatible with both Python 2, and 3.
+To make this easier, we use [six](https://six.readthedocs.io/).
+When adding code the works with types that have changed between Python 2 and 3, notably strings and files, it's advisable to use the `six` types for casting and comparisons.
+Be sure to follow Python 2 and 3 compatible conventions in code, especially when raising or capturing exceptions and printing.
+While we don't use `future`, [this page](https://python-future.org/compatible_idioms.html) contains a fairly comprehensive list of Python 2/3 compatibility sticking points to look out for.

+Additionally, when testing locally, tests should be run for both python 2 and python 3 to ensure changes won't break cross-compatibility.

 ## Tests

 Integration and unit tests are provided.

 - All tests require the [nose unit testing tools](http://nose.readthedocs.org), and a `tests/config` file (you can copy an example from `tests/example_config`).
 - Tests can be run individually like this: `nosetest tests/test_client.py`